inspire-1a03/intersession-2020-jmcrogers/docs/index.md

 - What worked?
 What didn't?
 - Be sure to link to your code (in your GitHub repository) in the text of your response.
 -->

+Jack McRogers - 400083804
+Inspire 1A03 - Electronics for the Rest of Us Professor Jay Brodeur
+Tuesday, May 26, 2020
+                                            **Reflection #2**
+	This device uses thermistor to vary the resistance in the circuit which connects to the Ardunio.
+That voltage change is then used to calculate a temperature, this temperature is then reflected in the colour change of the LED.
+I found the most challenge portion of this activity was combining the code from the Thermistor into the RGB LED script using the Ardunio software.
+I struggled with the coding as every time I hit verify it came back with an error message and wouldn’t allow me to upload it to the Ardunio.
+The if/elseif/else prompted further issues and confusion.
+As this was my first time coding I did not understand the issue.
+After some research and conversing with a friend he put it simply that the code needs to be in a specific langue that the computer understands.
+What worked for me was trial and error.
+When I tried to verify and it stopped me I would trouble shoot that error until it resolved.
+What didn’t work for me was trying to rewire the board.
+I found more often that not I was able to follow the diagrams to build my board properly but sometimes wasted time rearranging when the issue really lay elsewhere.

 /*
 Adafruit Arduino - Lesson 3.
 RGB LED
 */